School Age Speech and Language Service

-We support children according to their communication needs adopting a virtual first approach.
-To achieve this we work with parents / carers, teachers, setting staff and other professionals.
-We work closely with colleagues in the Specialist Inclusion Support Service Speech Language & Communication Disorders Team, to support young people with communication difficulties in mainstream schools, recommending adaptations and targets to ensure young people are able to communicate as effectively as possible within the school environment.
+We support children according to their communication needs.
+We do this by working with parents / carers, teachers, setting staff and other professionals.
+We also work closely with colleagues in the Specialist Inclusion Support Service (SISS) and SISS Speech Language & Communication Disorders Team.
+Together, we all, support young people with communication difficulties in mainstream and specialist schools.
+We work with schools to recommend adaptations and targets that ensure young people communicate as effectively as possible within their learning environment.

 What happens during an assessment?

-• Any specific areas of difficulty you/your child has noticed
+• Any specific areas of communication you need advice on,

-Please visit http://www.talkingpoint.org.uk for more information on your child’s expectations.
+Please visit the following links for more information on how communication will usually develop.

 What happens after assessment?

-Following assessment, the Speech & Language Therapist will write a report which will include:
+If your child has an assessment, following this, the Speech & Language Therapist will write a report which will include:

-• information from the young person, their parent/carer and teachers (if appropriate) about how the young person communicates at home, at school and in their spare time.
+• Information from the young person, their parent/carer and teachers (if appropriate) about communication at home, school/nursery and in their spare time.

-• Description of the SLT assessment process and the results of any formal assessments that were carried out.
+• Description of the assessment process and the results of any formal assessments completed.

-Reports are sent to parents/carers, the young person’s GP and other relevant professionals as agreed with parents/carers.
-SLT reports can be used to support a young person’s Education, Health and Care Plan (EHCP), although not all children who receive speech & language therapy will require an EHCP.
+Reports are sent to parents/carers, the young person’s GP, and other relevant professionals as agreed with parents/carers.
+SLT reports can be used to inform a young person’s Education, Health and Care Plan (EHCP), although few children who receive speech & language therapy will require an EHCP.

 Rating: 1.50/3.
 From 2 votes.